devashishkumar/nodejs-angular-zoom-clone/README.md

 1. npm install in parent directory and angular-app

-2. npm start in node application. node application will up in port 3000
+2. npm start in node application. node application will up in port 5000

 3. replace socket url in angular app module as per your host localhost/IP or whatever

+4. peer js port is allocated to 9000

-4. ng serve in angular-app directory then open angular app at localhost:4200 in multiple browsers and check console while clicking buttons in angular app
+4. ng serve in angular-app directory then open angular app at localhost:4200 and click on open chat